-Master skills to implement in your practice immediately with continued OT Master Class.
+Master skills to implement in your practice immediately with continued Master Class.
 This course is designed to build on the clinician’s experience evaluating patients with shoulder conditions and introduce kinesiology taping as an intervention with a variety of uses in the clinic.
 Participants will learn skills they can use immediately to decrease pain and improve function with the use of taping for shoulder conditions.

 Course created on December 17, 2020